9 Information Technology Stocks With Unusual Options Alerts In Today's Session

 Explanation

-• Regarding AMD (NASDAQ:AMD), we observe a call option sweep with bullish sentiment.
-It expires in 7 day(s) on June 18, 2021.
-Parties traded 1142 contract(s) at a $82.00 strike.
-This particular call needed to be split into 45 different trades to become filled.
-The total cost received by the writing party (or parties) was $84.5K, with a price of $74.0 per contract.
-There were 8851 open contracts at this strike prior to today, and today 14803 contract(s) were bought and sold.
+• Regarding AMD (NASDAQ:AMD), we observe a put option sweep with neutral sentiment.
+It expires in 1 day(s) on June 18, 2021.
+Parties traded 1001 contract(s) at a $82.00 strike.

-• For CSCO (NASDAQ:CSCO), we notice a call option sweep that happens to be bullish, expiring in 7 day(s) on June 18, 2021.
-This event was a transfer of 1275 contract(s) at a $55.00 strike.
-This particular call needed to be split into 50 different trades to become filled.
-The total cost received by the writing party (or parties) was $43.3K, with a price of $34.0 per contract.
-There were 45013 open contracts at this strike prior to today, and today 4282 contract(s) were bought and sold.

-• Regarding AAPL (NASDAQ:AAPL), we observe a put option sweep with bearish sentiment.
-It expires in 35 day(s) on July 16, 2021.
-Parties traded 291 contract(s) at a $125.00 strike.
 This particular put needed to be split into 4 different trades to become filled.
+The total cost received by the writing party (or parties) was $25.0K, with a price of $25.0 per contract.
+There were 2910 open contracts at this strike prior to today, and today 32205 contract(s) were bought and sold.

+• For INTC (NASDAQ:INTC), we notice a put option sweep that happens to be bearish, expiring in 582 day(s) on January 20, 2023.
+This event was a transfer of 201 contract(s) at a $50.00 strike.
+This particular put needed to be split into 11 different trades to become filled.
+The total cost received by the writing party (or parties) was $110.3K, with a price of $549.0 per contract.
+There were 20068 open contracts at this strike prior to today, and today 2354 contract(s) were bought and sold.

-The total cost received by the writing party (or parties) was $62.5K, with a price of $215.0 per contract.
-There were 72864 open contracts at this strike prior to today, and today 2351 contract(s) were bought and sold.
+• Regarding NOK (NYSE:NOK), we observe a call option sweep with bearish sentiment.
+It expires in 92 day(s) on September 17, 2021.
+Parties traded 845 contract(s) at a $5.00 strike.
+This particular call needed to be split into 39 different trades to become filled.
+The total cost received by the writing party (or parties) was $42.6K, with a price of $50.0 per contract.
+There were 14388 open contracts at this strike prior to today, and today 1316 contract(s) were bought and sold.

-• For PYPL (NASDAQ:PYPL), we notice a call option sweep that happens to be neutral, expiring in 224 day(s) on January 21, 2022.
-This event was a transfer of 216 contract(s) at a $330.00 strike.
-This particular call needed to be split into 19 different trades to become filled.
-The total cost received by the writing party (or parties) was $172.9K, with a price of $800.0 per contract.
-There were 2852 open contracts at this strike prior to today, and today 376 contract(s) were bought and sold.
+• For DOCU (NASDAQ:DOCU), we notice a put option sweep that happens to be neutral, expiring in 29 day(s) on July 16, 2021.
+This event was a transfer of 327 contract(s) at a $250.00 strike.
+This particular put needed to be split into 37 different trades to become filled.
+The total cost received by the writing party (or parties) was $238.5K, with a price of $730.0 per contract.
+There were 653 open contracts at this strike prior to today, and today 502 contract(s) were bought and sold.

-• Regarding RAMP (NYSE:RAMP), we observe a put option sweep with bullish sentiment.
-It expires in 35 day(s) on July 16, 2021.
-Parties traded 281 contract(s) at a $40.00 strike.
-This particular put needed to be split into 6 different trades to become filled.
-The total cost received by the writing party (or parties) was $37.7K, with a price of $135.0 per contract.
-There were 2 open contracts at this strike prior to today, and today 343 contract(s) were bought and sold.
+• Regarding TSM (NYSE:TSM), we observe a call option sweep with bullish sentiment.
+It expires in 120 day(s) on October 15, 2021.
+Parties traded 400 contract(s) at a $140.00 strike.
+This particular call needed to be split into 5 different trades to become filled.
+The total cost received by the writing party (or parties) was $68.4K, with a price of $171.0 per contract.
+There were 4282 open contracts at this strike prior to today, and today 419 contract(s) were bought and sold.

-• For NOK (NYSE:NOK), we notice a call option sweep that happens to be bearish, expiring in 7 day(s) on June 18, 2021.
-This event was a transfer of 200 contract(s) at a $4.00 strike.
-This particular call needed to be split into 4 different trades to become filled.
-The total cost received by the writing party (or parties) was $28.2K, with a price of $142.0 per contract.
-There were 23089 open contracts at this strike prior to today, and today 263 contract(s) were bought and sold.
+• For WDC (NASDAQ:WDC), we notice a call option sweep that happens to be bullish, expiring in 64 day(s) on August 20, 2021.
+This event was a transfer of 200 contract(s) at a $75.00 strike.
+This particular call needed to be split into 36 different trades to become filled.
+The total cost received by the writing party (or parties) was $67.0K, with a price of $335.0 per contract.
+There were 270 open contracts at this strike prior to today, and today 219 contract(s) were bought and sold.

 Options Alert Terminology